Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

+## Making of the game

+* This game is simply developed using C Programming.
+This is a fun and interesting game.
+The PC will just ask for your choice and then displays the computer choice and who won the game.

 ## Logic of the game

 * Rock Paper and Scissors is a hand game played between two players.
 The winner of the game is decided by using the following Logic.